Skip to main content

 // }

-The EvalRunner compares every run to the stored baseline and flags regressions.
+The BaselineComparator compares every run against the stored baseline (.agenthood/baselines/<member>.json) and flags regressions — the eval command exits non-zero when a metric drops more than the threshold.
 The EpisodeLearner consumes the trace — which steps took the longest, which tool calls failed, which reasoning paths produced the wrong answer — and feeds it back into the agent's memory so the next run avoids the same detours.

 Hands-on example